 Just because you are getting older doesn’t mean you need to slow down.
 Our therapists are here to help you get back to feeling confident on your feet and not feeling limited in your daily activities.

 What Can Our 65 and Older Clients Expect?

 On your first appointment, you will meet with a physical therapist that specializes in your condition/injury.
 This will ensure you are receiving the best care we can provide.
 If you are a post-surgical patient or have a prescription from your referring doctor, your physical therapist will review your doctor’s requests.
 Your physical therapist will then ask you a series of questions as to how long you have been feeling discomfort, where the affected/injured area is, and when does this discomfort happen.
 Along with these questions, your therapist will do a series of physical tests to understand your current strength, a range of motion, and pain levels.

 Based on the above evaluation, your physical therapist will discuss your future treatment plan, how long you will have to come to therapy, and what you can expect over that time frame.
-You will have the opportunity to ask as many questions as you need, to feel comfortable about the road ahead and to understand your treatment plan.
+You will have the opportunity to ask as many questions about the 65 and Older program as you need, to feel comfortable about the road ahead and to understand your treatment plan.